Hypfer/ICantBelieveItsNotValetudo/README.md

 Feel free to open PRs with improvements.

+## Important note

+ICBINV sucks.
+I am aware of that.
+You should be too.<br/>
+It is hard to use, it performs badly and it is also not required in many setups.

+If you're using Home Assistant, you only need something like this if you want to send the map image somewhere. (e.g. a Telegram Bot)<br/>
+For that, however, it would be a cleaner solution to have a custom component, which renders the map data to a camera entity, as that would eliminate the mqtt detour, the need for a docker container etc., while being much easier to use with multiple robots.

+For non-homeassistant-users something like ICBINV is probably still required.<br/>
+A rewrite won't hurt though.
+Especially since it currently depends on a native dependency which is always just painful.

 ## Installation

 *I can't believe it's not Valetudo* is built with JavaScript and requires